DevGpsalm/DevGpsalm/README.md

 - 👋 Hi, I’m @DevGpsalm
 - 👀 I’m interested in Data Science & Analytics; Machine Learning
-- 🌱 I’m currently learning more about the building solutions using data
+- 🌱 I’m currently learning more about building solutions using data
 - 💞️ I’m looking to collaborate on Data Science & Machine learning project
-- 📫 How to reach me via mail on adebiyigs@gmail.com
+- 📫 I can be reached via mail on adebiyigs@gmail.com

 <!---
 DevGpsalm/DevGpsalm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.